๐Ÿ’ฐIntro to Mathematical Economics

 Perfect Competition

-• Price-taking behavior means firms face horizontal demand at market price pp; profit maximization yields p=MCp = MC as the supply condition
+• Price-taking behavior means each firm faces a horizontal demand curve at the market price pp. Because the firm is too small to influence price, MR=pMR = p, and profit maximization yields the familiar p=MCp = MC condition.

-• Long-run equilibrium requires p=MC=ATCminp = MC = ATC_{min}, implying zero economic profit and production at minimum efficient scale
+• Long-run equilibrium requires p=MC=ATCminp = MC = ATC_{min}, which implies zero economic profit.
+Firms produce at minimum efficient scale, and entry/exit drives profit to zero.

 Monopoly